What is Project Green Life?

 - Composting (commercial): Students separate their compostable cafeteria waste from the waste that must go to the landfill.
-A commercial hauler removes our compostable items once per week and takes it to a facility which generates compost for use in organic gardening.
-At this time, students are able to compost ALL food items (including meat and cheese), paper, and cardboard!
+A commercial hauler removes our compostable items.
+At this time, students are able to compost ALL food items (including meat and cheese).
 In the 2012-2013 school year, almost 48% of our lunchroom waste was able to be composted.
-Designated Student Compost Helpers assist at the waste station during each lunch period to make sure that students are properly disposing of their lunch waste.
+Our composting is generously paid for through the “Sustainability in Action” program with Keep Cincinnati Beautiful.
+Designated Student Compost Helpers assist at the waste station during some lunch periods and at breakfast to make sure that students are properly disposing of their lunch waste.

 - Composting (non-commercial): In 2011, we started composting the fruit and vegetable waste from our cafeteria and we have developed a sizable compost pile that we use for our school gardens.
 When we began commercial composting, we still wanted to maintain our own compost pile.
 We have done this by collecting the fruit and vegetable waste from the teachers’ lunchroom.
 A designated Student Compost Helper collects the compostable items from the teachers’ lunchroom each day and takes it out to the school’s compost pile.